Was this page helpful?

 We recommend adjusting this value based on your specific workload requirements:

-For write-intensive workloads, we recommend values below 85% to ensure timely scaling and avoid performance degradation related with scaling in the last possible moment.
+For write-intensive workloads, we recommend values below 85% to ensure timely scaling and avoid performance degradation related to scaling in the last possible moment.

-While higher utilization optimizes costs, it may trottle operations while scaling under load.
+While higher utilization optimizes costs, it may throttle operations while scaling under load.
 For critical production workloads, lower targets provide a larger safety buffer for sudden spikes.

 For example, with an 80% target, X Cloud will proactively add capacity as you approach that threshold and remove it when demand drops.
 For more technical details, see X Cloud Autoscaling Behavior and Best Practices.